Account

 Introduction to orphan drug prices and market share

 Orphan drugs are designated as they are used to treat very rare diseases with a small patient population or where the medicine is unlikely to generate sufficient profit to justify R&D costs.
 However, their introduction to the market is the key driver of the overall spending growth on drugs and sets significant financial challenges for healthcare systems.
-Payers must balance the increased costs of orphan drugs with the potential benefit to a small cohort of often seriously ill patients.
-The worldwide sales of orphan drugs are expected to reach $217 billion by 2024 and could account for 18% of total prescription drug sales.1,2.
-However, there are significant differences between the US and Europe.
-This article looks to understand the level of difference and explore the underlying reasons why.
+In 2023, the global market for orphan drugs was projected to reach $217 billion by 2024, but new forecasts suggest this number could exceed $415 billion by 2028, driven by a 12.2% Compound Annual Growth Rate (CAGR)¹².
+This unexpected growth is due to increased R&D investment, a rising prevalence of rare diseases, and favourable government policies promoting orphan drug development¹⁰,¹¹.
+As of 2024, orphan drugs are expected to account for nearly 20% of total prescription drug sales¹².
+However, significant pricing differences remain between the U.S. and Europe, which this article will explore.

 What is the extent of the differences between the US and Europe?